XieQi2015/MHF-net/BMHF-net/README.md

         |       |-- GetPaviaData.m                       : Matlab code for prepareing the test data
         |       |-- R.mat                                : A matrix of real spectral response coefficient
-    RealData\   : Prepared ROSIS_Pavia data for testing temp\       : Trained result
+    RealData\   : Prepared ROSIS_Pavia data for testing temp\       : Trained result (To be downloaded)
-        |-- TrainedNet\    : A example of trained parameters
+        |-- CAVE_Exam\     : Trained result for CAVE data set
+        |-- RealDataExam\  : Trained result for RealData
     CAVE_dataReader.py     : The data reading and preparing code CAVEmain.py            : Main code for training and testing MHFnet.py              : Code of MHF-net